Searching for Healthcare Plans - Helpful Information and Links

 - Individual Health Insurance you purchase directly from an insurance company

-- Health Insurance provided through a student health plan when available
+- Health Insurance is provided through a student health plan when available

 - Catastrophic Plans